Hyperdrive.el User Manual

 5.3.1 Public keys

 Public keys are globally unique identifiers for hyperdrives.
 They make up the first part of a hyper:// URL.
 Public keys are 52-character-long z-base-32 encoded keys generated from your master key (see Master key) and a seed string.
-When you run hyperdrive-new and type a new seed, hyper-gateway automatically generates a new public key.
+When you run hyperdrive-new and type a new seed, the gateway automatically generates a new public key.

 5.3.2 Nicknames